kdave97/Movie-Recommender/README.md

 The preoject involves building a movie recommender system.
 There are two types of filtering techniques i.e Content Based and Collaborative based Filtering system used in Recommender System.
 The project involves building both the models and deploying them on AWS using Flask web framework.

 ## DATASET
 The Dataset is collected from Grouplens which has collected and made available rating datasets from [MovieLens](http://movielens.org), a movie recommendation service.
-This dataset (ml-latest) describes 5-star rating and free-text tagging activity which contains 22884377 ratings across 34208 movies.
-These data were created by 247753 users between January 09, 1995 and January 29, 2016.
+This dataset (ml-latest) describes 5-star rating and free-text tagging activity which contains <b> 22884377 ratings </b> across <b>34208 movies.</b> These data were created by 247753 users between January 09, 1995 and January 29, 2016.

 The data are contained in four files, `links.csv`, `movies.csv`, `ratings.csv` and `tags.csv`.
 However for this project, we will be using only 'movies.csv' and 'ratings.csv'.